 URL structures for multilingual websites

 Country-code top-level domain (ccTLD): This is a code tied to your targeted country or territory that goes at the end of your main domain instead of “.com”.
-This is good for ranking locally in your targeted location, but can be expensive keep up.
+This is good for ranking locally in your targeted location but can be expensive to keep up.